mattermost/mattermost-plugins/README.md

 Mattermost is an open source, self-hosted Slack-alternative https://mattermost.org.

 It's written in Golang and React and runs as a single Linux binary with MySQL or Postgres.
-Every month on the 16th [a new compiled version is released under an MIT license](https://www.mattermost.org/download/).
+Every month on the 16th [a new compiled version is released under an MIT license](https://about.mattermost.com/download/).

-This project hosts a list of plugins built by the Mattermost team.
+This project hosts plugins built by Mattermost staff and community.
+They are categorized as follows:

+ - **Production**: Certified by the Mattermost team, and tested prior to each Mattermost server release.
+ - **Unofficial**: Non-production plugins built by Mattermost staff and community.

+To add your plugin as an unofficial plugin to this repository <// XXX complete these steps>.
+The process to get your plugin to production level is not yet determined.

 Please see the respective plugin repository for details on each specific plugin.

-File issues at [/mattermost-server](https://github.com/mattermost/mattermost-server), which hosts the server code.
+To learn more about how to build plugins, see the [Mattermost developer documentation](https://developers.mattermost.com/extend/plugins/).
 Got ideas for plugins?
 Let us know in the [feature idea forums](https://mattermost.uservoice.com/forums/306457-general?category_id=202591).

-Learn more about plugins in the [Mattermost developer documentation](https://developers.mattermost.com/extend/plugins/).